Kopitar, Kings start and finish strong to pummel Sharks 6-2

 Grundstrom positioned himself alone in front of the crease and tipped Anderson-Dolan’s shot in at 9:25 to make it 2-0.

 The Kings went up 3-0 at 12:42 when Austin Wagner came out of the penalty box to score on a breakaway.

-Tobias Bjornfot made a clever stretch pass to set it up, and the assist was the first career point for the rookie defenseman drafted in the first round in 2019.
+Having allowed the opening goal in 10 of their first 12 games, Doughty said the Kings were focused on being ready as soon as the puck was dropped.

+“The coaches put a lot of attention on that first shift because we gave one up on the first shift last game, so we wanted to have a good start,” Doughty said.
+“And after we did have that first good shift, the lines just kept rolling and rolling over.
+And we kept them hemmed in their own zone a few times and got a three-goal lead, I believe, in the first, so it was all good.”

 Hertl got the Sharks on the board at 16:25 to cut the deficit to 3-1, and he made it 3-2 at 17:49 of the second period.

-But the Kings got goals from Anderson-Dolan, Iafallo and Carter in a span of 2:05 of the third period to pull away.
-Carter’s goal came during a 5-on-3 power play after the Sharks challenged Iafallo’s goal for goaltender interference.
+But the Kings got goals from Anderson-Dolan, Iafallo and Carter in a span of 2:05 of the third period to pull away, prompting Sharks coach Bob Boughner to pull Jones.

-The contact was ruled to have been caused by defenseman Brent Burns, who was sent to the box for slashing, and the unsuccessful review resulted in a second penalty for delay of game.
+“We’re not expecting him to win hockey games for us standing on his head,” Boughner said.
+“But we’ve got to have solid goaltending, especially at the beginning of games.
+It’s just not up to our standard and I’m sure it’s not up to his own.”

 DUBNYK OUT

-Sharks goalie Devan Dubnyk is day-to-day because of a lower-body injury.
+Sharks goalie Devan Dubnyk is day to day because of a lower-body injury.
 Dubnyk, who is 0-3-1 with a 2.17 goals-against average and .917 save percentage in six appearances this season, last played against Anaheim on Saturday.

 Alexei Melnichuk was Jones’ backup against the Kings, making five saves in relief.